drivendataorg/concept-to-clinic/docs/developing-locally-docker.md

 Because `local.yml` has the volume mappings `./interface/:/app` and `./prediction/:/app` (the project dirs containing all of the code into the container's source code directory), changes made to files during development should be reflected in the running `interface` or `prediction` container as soon as the dev server process restarts.

+## Running the tests

+The `tests/test_docker.sh` shows you how to run the tests for both the prediciton and interface applications.

+For example, if you are actively developing the prediction app, you could run the following to execute the tests:

+    $ docker-compose -f local.yml run prediction pytest

 ## Other notes

 ### Detached Mode